Alcoholism in Kenya

 The effects of alcohol abuse are dire and are a major cause of one of Kenya’s serious viral diseases, HIV/AIDS.
 High crime rates is one rampant effect; this is connected to the increased poverty level experienced.
 The number of people wasting their resources on alcoholism has increased, thus theft and other related crimes occur in order to satisfy their cravings, and at times this also turns into a habit.
 Kenyan police forces have even been intertwined in this effect.

 Family break-ups are sometimes caused by the over-consumption of alcohol as well.
 In a typical family setup, the affected individual usually terrorizes the family with the unusual and aggressive behavior normally associated with over-drinking.

 Increased health issues are a direct factor involving extreme alcohol consumption, as it is a drug and abusing it comes at a cost – for example, liver cirrhosis.
 This issue also manifests as reduced economic output because the available working population’s output is affected with a huge number of citizens consuming alcohol, leading to health problems.
 Other issues include increased road and industrial accidents, insecurity, and corruption.

 In my opinion, alcohol abuse can be controlled with the right amount of laws and bills passed by the Kenyan government, a management of advertising by the media and with the appropriate type of public sensitization on the socio-economic effects of alcoholism.

 Mathenge Githui, D. (2011).
+Drinking culture and alcohol management in Kenya: An ethical perspective.
 European Journal of Business and Management.